fastai/course22-web/index.md

 ## Real results

 Our videos have been viewed over 6,000,000 times already!
-Take a look at the [dozens of testimonials](Resources/testimonials.md) about our teaching by alumni, top academics, and industry experts.
+Take a look at the [dozens of testimonials](Resources/testimonials.md) about our book and course by alumni, top academics, and industry experts.

 ::: {layout="[70,30]"}